exonum/exonum-doc/src/advanced/merkelized-list.md

 #### Rule 4. `height > 1` and the only child

-If `height > 1` and node `T(height - 1, index * 2)` exists and
+If `height > 1`, node `T(height - 1, index * 2)` exists and
-node for `(height - 1, index * 2 + 1)` is absent in the table, then:
+node `(height - 1, index * 2 + 1)` is absent in the tree, then:

 ```none
 T(height > 1, index) = hash(T(height - 1, index * 2)).
 ```

-## Merkle Tree range proofs structure: `Proofnode`
+## Merkle Tree Proofs

-### General description
+### General Description

 `Proofnode` is a recursively defined structure that's designed to provide evidence to client that a certain set of values is contained in a contiguous range of indices.
-One could use several `proofnodes` to get proof for discontiguous set of indexes.
+One could use several `Proofnode`s to get proof for discontiguous set of indexes.

-For a given range of indices `[start_index, end_index)` the proof contains binary-tree-like structure, containing values of elements from the leaves with requested indices and hashes of all neighbor leaves/nodes on the way up to the root of tree (excluding the root itself).
-It doesn't contain the indices themselves, as they can be deduced from the structure's form.
+For a given range of indices `[start_index, end_index)` the proof has a binary-tree-like structure, which contains values of elements from the leaves with requested indices and hashes of all neighbor tree nodes on the way up to the root of tree (excluding the root itself). `Proofnode` doesn't contain the indices themselves, as they can be deduced from the structure form.

 ### Format